michan94/codewars/Solutions/Python/balancedNumber.md

 ## Problem

-Balanced number is the number that * The sum of all digits to the left of the middle digit(s) and the sum of all digits to the right of the middle digit(s) are equal*.
+A number is a Special Number if it’s digits only consist 0, 1, 2, 3, 4 or 5

-Given a number, Find if it is Balanced or not .
+Given a number determine if it special number or not .

 **First Solution:**
 ```python